 The Office is organized into portfolio teams, intended to align with related audit entities and to foster expertise in the various areas of audit activity.
 The portfolios, loosely based on the government's own ministry organization, are each headed by a Director, who oversees and is responsible for the audits within the assigned portfolio.
-Assisting the Directors and rounding out the teams are a number of audit Managers and various other audit staff (see Figure 1).
+Directors report to Assistant Auditors General.
+Reporting to the Directors and rounding out the teams are audit Managers and various other audit staff (see Figure 1).

-The Auditor General, the Deputy Auditor General, the Directors, and the Managers of Human Resources and of Communications and Government Advertising make up the Office's Senior Management Committee.
+The Auditor General, the Assistant Auditors General and the Chief Operating Officer make up the Office's Executive Committee.
+The Auditor General, the Assistant Auditors General, the Chief Operating Officer, the Directors, and the Managers of Human Resources and of Communications and Government Advertising make up the Office's Senior Management Committee.